Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 As a former educator, Jarbo says the best thing you can do to succeed as a creator is to watch and learn.

-“In any vocation really, if you want to be good at something, you [have] to watch the people who do it very well and find out how to make that work for you,” says Jarbo.
-“So before you ever hit record, hop on Twitch, watch people’s streams, ask questions even, and pick up enough knowledge to go out and do it.”
+“In any vocation, really, if you want to be good at something, you [have] to watch the people who do it very well and find out how to make that work for you,” says Jarbo.
+“So before you ever hit record, hop on Twitch, watch people’s streams, ask questions even and pick up enough knowledge to go out and do it.”

 Once you’ve acquired that knowledge, Jarbo recommends trying different types of gear before settling on what works best for you.